AdDoval/BikeStores-project/README.md

     1. Creating objects with **"BikeStores Sample Database - create objects.sql"**.
     2. Populating objects with data provided in **"BikeStores Sample Database - load data.sql"**.

+These queries are avaliable in the "Initial data and set up" folder.
 ## 2.- Creating usable data frame

 Now that we have al the tables with the corresponding data, we need to query the data that we need to do the analysis.